rendered-obsolete/rendered-obsolete.github.io/_posts/2018/2018-09-30-rust-ffi-ci.md

   - cargo test --verbose -- "tests::"
 ```

 All the `matrix:` stuff is unfortunate.
-I tried to place the `environment` node inside `for`, but didn't result in build permutations.
+I tried to place the `environment` node inside `for`, but it didn't result in build permutations.
 So, moved it out and `matrix: exclude:` to remove Windows builds on Linux, and vice versa.

 Use `for` node to have [different configuration for each build matrix job](https://www.appveyor.com/docs/build-configuration/#specializing-matrix-job-configuration).